 Unscheduled absences and tardiness can be detrimental to your business.

-With an effective employee attendance policy and GPS-based employee attendance tracker in place, you can start holding your employees accountable for their work-related behavior.
-Attendance problems can easily become yesterday's problems.
+With an effective employee attendance policy and GPS-based employee attendance tracker, you can start holding your employees accountable for their work-related behavior.
+Attendance problems can quickly become yesterday's problems.

 Once you create a company attendance policy, Timeero will simplify its implementation.
 The app offers scheduling, time off, and time tracking tools to streamline attendance tracking.
 Start a free trial today to get a first-hand feel for Timeero features.